-Hot and Cold Holding Cold foods held at 41°F and below? >- z n/a Employee Hygiene Are any employees sick, or have any open cuts, sores, > Z Ç Hot foods held at 135°F and above? > z n/a 20.00.00 2 Foods rapidly coaled using approved methods? > z n/a All nand wasn sinks are accessible, nave not and cold running water, paper towels, and soap available for use? > z n/a Proper Cooking Temperatures Raw animal products cooked to proper temperatures? > z n/a Employees have been trained and are using correct hand washing procedures? > z n/a Foods rapidly reheated to 165°F within 2 hours? > z n/a Food Sources Produce is weeked prior to preparedion or services > Z Ç A probe thermometer accurate to (+/-) $2^{\circ}F$ available? > z n/a - > 2 2 Utensils and Equipment I tensils are soranged of expess food washed rinsed All 100d comes from an approved source?
-Shallfish tack are maintained property. > > z z D 0 sanitized, and air dried? > z n/a - Sanitizer concentration is at proper levels?
-(100 ppm C1, 200 ppm Quat, or 25 ppm I) >- z n/α General Facility Hot water of at least 1.20°F is available throughout the entire facility? > z n/a Dish machine is sanitizing properly? > z ۵/۵ Grease trap and plumbing functioning properly? >- z n/a Test strips present to measure sonitizer concentrations? - > z z) Any signs of vermin activity or vermin harborage? > z n/a lead winitial cloths are placed in a bucket with proper : 5 Equipment is commercial grade and in good condition? > z n/a sanitizer levels or in a hamper? > z n/a Food, utensils, and equipment maintained 6 inches above the floor? > z n/a Food is prepared so as to not cross-contaminate raw foods with ready-to-eat foods? > z n/a All food preparation surfaces and equipment cleaned > Z Food is properly covered and stored so as to prevent - 2 >- z n/a Walls, floors, and ceilings in a clean and sanitary state? > z n/a
+Hot and Cold Holding Cold foods held at 41°F and below? ~ z n/a Hot foods held at 135°F and above? ≻ z n/a Foods rapidly cooled using approved methods? ≻ z n/a Proper Cooking Temperatures Raw animal products cooked to proper temperatures? ~ z n/a Foods rapidly reheated to 165°F within 2 hours? ≻ z n/a A probe thermometer accurate to (+/-) $2^{\circ}F$ available? ≻ z n/a Utensils and Equipment Utensils are scraped of excess food, washed, rinsed, sanitized, and air dried? ≻ Z n/a Sanitizer concentration is at proper levels?
+(100 ppm Cl, 200 ppm Quat, or 25 ppm I) ~ z n/a Dish machine is sanitizing property?
+(50 ppm Cl or utensil surface temperature is 1 60°F or greater) ~ z n/a Test strips present to measure sanitizer concentrations? ≻ z n/a Used wiping cloths are placed in a bucket with proper sanitizer levels or in a hamper? ~ z n/a Food is prepared so as to not cross-contaminate raw foods with ready-to-eat foods? ~ z n/a Food is properly covered and stored so as to prevent contamination? ~ z n/a